suchialex/CINS3002-HW04/instructions.md

 In the function body,
   - First,
   - In try block, open the file employees.txt in read mode and store it in a file pointer
-  - In the except block print `File Not Found` and return an empty list []
+  - In the except block
+  -   Write a statement to print `File Not Found`
+  -   return an empty list
   - In the else block,
     - Create an empty list (this list will contain all the employees data)
     - Using the above file pointer, start a for loop with a loop variable of your choice (this variable will read each line of the file)